What is a Real Estate Joint Venture (JV)?

 Other Uses of JV Agreements

-A joint venture agreement also allows businesses to take part in investment projects that they normally would not be able to join.
+A joint venture agreement also enables businesses to take part in investment projects that they normally would not be able to join.
 Primarily, it allows a company (home company) to invest in projects in other countries by entering into a joint venture with a local partner.
 In this case, the home company may either be the operating partner or the capital partner.

 Many countries impose restrictions on foreigners entering the domestic real estate market.
 In such cases, setting up a joint venture agreement with a domestic company is often the only avenue into the country.